Poor sleep 'early warning sign' for drink and drug issues

 Complex Decisions

-Said Professor Maria Wong of Idaho State University, who led the project, told the BBC: "Most of the time we do not think that sleep is important, but our results show the dream is a good sign of some serious problems come in.
+Said Professor Maria Wong of Idaho State University, who led the project, told the BBC: "Most of the time we do not think that sleep is important, but our results show the dream is a good sign of some serious problems come in."There are a lot of parents do not control the sleep schedules configured adolescents' and let them make their own decisions about when to go to bed.

 "But parents need to start talking with teens, not just for grades and extracurricular activities, but also on sleep.
 They should get help if needed."